kubermatic/kubermatic/docs/proposals/platform-extension-implementation-helm-manager.md

 ## Motivation and Background

-An implementation of platform-extension based on helm-charts provides flexible way to manage the lifecycle of platform-extensions, and it overcomes limitations of current ADDON mechanism.
+An implementation of platform-extension based on Helm charts provides flexible way to manage the lifecycle of platform-extensions, and it overcomes limitations of current ADDON mechanism.